Szymon017/szymon017/README.md

-### Hi there 👋
+### Hi there, I'm Szymon 👋
+---
+# Computer Science Engineer, programming enthusiast

-I'm Szymon, a young programmer eager to gain experience in the IT industry.
+, a young programmer eager to gain experience in the IT industry.
 My current focus lies in full-stack applications, where I enjoy both crafting the backend and developing engaging frontends.
-I am currently on the lookout for job opportunities and am open to any proposals that come my way!
+I have completed my engineering studiesand am currently pursuing a master's degree, further deepening my knowledge and skills.
+I am actively seeking job opportunities and am open to any proposals that come my way!

+### Skills

 <!--
 **Szymon017/szymon017** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.